Populist Shiite leader Moqtada al-Sadr dominates Iraqi elections marked by low turnout

 Prime Minister Mustafa al-Kadhimi took office last year after those protests felled his predecessor, Adel Abdul Mahdi, and on Sunday, he hailed the ballot as a fulfillment of “our promise and our duty.”

 But for the most part, Iraqis had stayed home, viewing the ballot as the continuation of the status quo.
 “We’ve voted for years and what have they given us,” asked Hassan, a young graphic designer from Baghdad who asked that his full name be withheld.
-“These parties all have armed wings and they’ve been killing us, whether through negligence, or with their guns.”
+“These parties all have armed wings, and they’ve been killing us, whether through negligence, or with their guns.”

 The results rollout Monday was chaotic.
 At a 3 p.m. news conference, the head of Iraq’s election commission, Jalil Adnan, said that initial results had been counted and would be available online.
 He ended the session abruptly.

-By nightfall, Sadr’s party appeared to have increased its presence in the parliament by more than 20 in the 329-seat body, handing them the biggest bloc of around 75 seats and the largest say over government formation.
+By nightfall, Sadr’s party appeared to have increased its presence in the parliament by more than 20 in the 329-seat body, handing it the biggest bloc of around 75 seats and the largest say over government formation.

 Maliki and Halbousi’s parties appeared to be roughly neck and neck in second with about half as many.
-In the country’s Kurdish region, the Kurdish Democatic Party prevailed amid low voter turnout and widespread apathy.
+In the country’s Kurdish region, the Kurdish Democratic Party prevailed amid low voter turnout and widespread apathy.

-Among the night’s poorest performers was an Iran-aligned political grouping, Fateh, which appeared to have lost more than half of its seats.
+Among the night’s poorest performers was an Iran-aligned political grouping, Fatah, which appeared to have lost more than half of its seats.

-Iran holds far-reaching sway in Iraq, but has also drawn the ire of a growing section of the population who say they are tired of the country’s politics being shaped by external forces.
+Iran holds far-reaching sway in Iraq, but it has also drawn the ire of a growing section of the population who say they are tired of the country’s politics being shaped by external forces.
 The protests’ slogan was: “We want a homeland.”

-Fateh representatives were not reachable by phone Monday night.
+Fatah representatives were not reachable by phone Monday night.
 Foreshadowing the possibility that the results could now be contested, a spokesman for the Iranian-backed Kataib Hezbollah militia group, Abu Ali al-Askari, described the vote as the “biggest fraud and circumvention against the Iraqi people in modern history.”

-Hadi al-Amiri, who leads the Fateh coalition, described the results as “fabricated.”
+Hadi al-Amiri, who leads the Fatah coalition, described the results as “fabricated.”

 “Whatever the cost, we will defend the votes of our candidates,” he said.